AllenInstitute/rna_browser/README.txt

 # Follow the prompts and it will give you a figure
 # You can save the figure if you like
-# When you close the figure the program you can make more plots or close the program
+# When you close the figure you can choose to make more plots or close the program